GSA/challenges-and-prizes/_challenges/1071-top-prize.md

 ### How To Enter
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>Each team or individual wishing to participate in this challenge competition can apply by submitting an application package by email to TOPprize@census.gov, by 11:59pm ET on November 1, 2019.
+<p>Each team or individual wishing to participate in this challenge competition can apply by submitting an application package <strong>by email to <a href="mailto:TOPprize@census.gov" target="_blank" rel="noopener">TOPprize@census.gov</a></strong>, by 11:59 p.mn.
+ET on November 1, 2019.
 Application materials received after this time will not be evaluated.
 Submissions can be modified until 11:59 p.m.
 ET on November 1, 2019.
 Please note that the latest application package sent will be the only one evaluated.
 Any questions about this prize challenge can be directed to <a href="mailto:TOPprize@census.gov" target="_blank" rel="noopener">TOPprize@census.gov</a>.</p>
 <p><strong>Submission Email: </strong><a href="mailto:TOPprize@census.gov" target="_blank" rel="noopener">TOPprize@census.gov</a>.</p>